 For the next REF in 2021 you may need to demonstrate the impact of your research using a case study.
 We have not yet been advised of the final details or what form these case studies will take.

-For the previous REF in 2014, HEFCE described the case studies as:
+For the previous REF in 2014, case studies were described as:

 An impact case study is a four-page document, describing the impact of research undertaken within the submitting department.
 It also contains information about the research that underpins the impact that took place.